 Application to the M.A.
 Program

-We are now accepting applications for the Fall 2021 semester.
+We are now accepting applications for the Spring 2022 semester.
+The deadline to apply is November 1, 2021.
 Should you have any questions, please contact the program coordinator, Dr. Brad Jones.

 Admission to the Master of Arts degree program in History assumes undergraduate preparation equivalent to a CSU, Fresno major in History.
 Majors from other disciplines may qualify for admission depending on grade point average and other factors deemed pertinent for success in historical studies.
 The department determines in each case whether the applicant needs additional preparation before receiving classified standing.
 A student may be admitted standing if he or she meets these minimum requirements:

 - An acceptable Bachelor's degree from an accredited institution;

 - A 3.0 GPA or above in the last sixty semester (90 quarter) units of study.

 Cal State Apply Application | Additional Program Requirements:

 In order to apply to the History M.A. program, students must apply directly to the University Graduate Admissions Office.
 Apply online at www.calstate.edu/apply.